rasavejo/raspberry-pi-os-qemu-semaphore/README.md

 Now that everything is implemented, we need to test it in order to ensure that the new code is working correctly.
 We decided to take two different approaches for the test :

  - Static tests : we disable the preemption of the tasks, and create a new syscall to make them decide when to release the CPU.
-This method is usefull to be in control of which task has the CPU, and consequently be sure that the tasks are blocked as they should be.
+This method is useful to be in control of which task has the CPU, and consequently be sure that the tasks are blocked as they should be.
- - Dynamic tests : for those tests, the preempton is enable for the tasks, and the scenario will be more realistic but less deterministic.
+ - Dynamic tests : for those tests, the preemption is enabled for the tasks, and the scenario will be more realistic but less deterministic.
 Those tests are adapted to the main code as there is no modification added to disable the interruption switching.

+In our testing environment, we opted to fork the processes after initializing the semaphore using the sem_new function.
+This design choice ensures that the different tasks share the same semaphore instance.
+We made this implementation decision primarily to maintain code simplicity as this function isn't called with a syscall.

+#### Static Testing

-#### 1 task and 1 semaphore 1 token
+##### 1 task and 1 semaphore 1 token

 The first test we did is made of only one task and one semaphore.
-We first wanted to test weither a task can create a semaphore, take a token, enter the critical section and then release it.
+We first wanted to test whether a task can create a semaphore, take a token, enter the critical section and then release it.

-#### 2 task and 1 semaphore 1 token
+##### 2 tasks and 1 semaphore 1 token

 The second test ensure that if a task is asking for a token and there is not token available, then this task will be blocked until the token is released.
 We can also adapt this test and give two tokens to the semaphore to ensure that both tasks can take it without being blocked.

-#### 3 task and 1 semaphore 2 token
+##### 3 tasks and 1 semaphore 2 tokens

 A test a little more complicated than the previous one.
+Here, we have 3 tasks trying to take tokens from a semaphore with only 2 tokens available.
+The purpose of this test is to ensure that only 2 tasks can enter the critical section at the same time, and that the last one will be blocked until one of the other tasks release its token.
+In this case we ensure that the semaphore allows two tasks to work at the same time and that the number of token is taken into consideration.

-#### 4 task and 2 semaphore , 1 and 2 tokens
+##### 4 tasks and 2 semaphores , 1 and 2 tokens

 This test is made to ensure that taking and releasing a token from a semaphore will not affect the other semaphores.

-## V2 : Using Futex
+#### Dynamic Testing

+##### 2 tasks and 1 semaphore
+This test evaluates the exchange of the token between two tasks.
+During this test, we observed biased scheduling, with the parent process taking the token immediately after releasing it, thereby preventing the forked process from taking it.
+In order to force the exchange and perform a context switch, we introduced a `user_delay` with a large period.

+##### 5 tasks and 1 semaphore
+The purpose of this test is to scale up the previous one to evaluate if the different tasks really exchange the token among one another and not just between two.
+Again, we had to introduce a `user_delay` to force the context switch and the token exchange.

 # Acknowledgements